 The size of the pooja room is the most eminent factor.
 The size will define the cost of the design and also the pooja room designs that you can actually integrate into this space.
 If the space is big enough, there are several ideas that you can have provided you have a flexible budget for it.
 On the other hand, there are several pooja room spaces that are smaller in size but still, they have been designed in a magnificent way.
 Also, the cost of designing a smaller room is quite obviously much lower.

-When you talk about the decor of your pooja room, there are so many things that can be done.
+When discussing the decor of your pooja room, you can explore numerous possibilities.
 One such thing is definitely the door.
 Whether it is the door of the pooja room or that of the pooja unit, one of the finest options is to get a wooden door with a CNC cutting design on it.

 You can get a floral design or even symbolic designs such as Swastik or Om through the CNC cutting technology on the door.
 The pooja units can have CNC cutting all over also in place of just in on the door.
-If the unit is made up of marble, it can have jharokha-styled walls to offer a traditional look to the entire unit.
+Marble units can feature jharokha-styled walls, providing a traditional look to the entire unit.

 Okay, let’s not get ahead of ourselves.
 Let’s look at each pooja room designs and styles individually.